-257 Covec, Analysis of the Use of Related Parties by Electricity Network Service Providers, Report for the AEMC, 6 June 2012, p. iii.
+Covec, Analysis of the Use of Related Parties by Electricity Network Service Providers, Report for the AEMC, 6 June 2012, p. iii.

-260 For a summary of the measures undertaken by the AER and the ESCV see Covec, Analysis of the Use of Related Parties by Electricity Network Service Providers, Report for the AEMC, 6 June 2012.
+Covec, Analysis of the Use of Related Parties by Electricity Network Service Providers, Report for the AEMC,June 2012, p. iii.

-128 Economic Regulation of Network Service Providers, and Price and Revenue Regulation of Gas Services
+104 Economic Regulation of Network Service Providers, and Price and Revenue Regulation of Gas Services